britzl/monarch/README_TRANSITIONS.md

 # Transitions
 You can add optional transitions when navigating between screens.
 The default behavior is that screen navigation is instant but if you have defined a transition for a screen Monarch will wait until the transition is completed before proceeding.

-The `Transition Url` (proxy) or `Transition Id` (collectionfactory) property described above should be the URL/Id to a script with an `on_message` handlers for the following messages:
+Transitions are configured through the `monarch.on_transition(screen_id, fn)` function.
+The function defines for which screen to configure transitions and sets a function to be called when a transition should be started.
+This function must accept (message_id, message, sender) as arguments, with `message_id` defining which type of transition to start:

 * `transition_show_in` (constant defined as `monarch.TRANSITION.SHOW_IN`)
 * `transition_show_out` (constant defined as `monarch.TRANSITION.SHOW_OUT`)